Hallaur: Azadari and other religious observances

 Azadari in Hallaur is known all over India, it's done with great fervor.
 The practice of not cooking food at home on the day of Ashura is still prevalent in Hallaur.
 People abstain from cooking at home only if someone dies within their family, and that day they are provided with meal by their neighbours or near relatives.
 This is done ever year on the day of Ashura, people cook meals at their homes for their neighbours and then share each other.

 Taziya procession on the day of Ashura is carried out with much devotion in Hallaur.
-Hallaur has an history of Azadari which is done in great zeal.
+Hallaur has a history of Azadari which is done in great zeal.